cleeus/hashx4/README.md

 get noticeably slower when not optimized.
 A look at the disassembled binaries of the -O2 and -O3 optimized builds shows that the compiler reorders instructions.
-It probably does this to enhance the instruction level parallelism and provide the CPU with useful intstructions while it is still waiting for some RAM I/O to complete.
+It probably does this to enhance the instruction level parallelism and provide the CPU with useful instructions while it is still waiting for some RAM I/O to complete.
 Using intrinsics instead of raw assembler code allows the developer to leverage the wisdom of the compiler.

 * The C implementation performance varies widely with the compiler.

 MSVC and GCC seem to produce very different code from the C implementations.
-This is not surprising as the research on auto-vectorization and compiler technology is still ongoing.
-The SSE2 version seems to be much more stable accross compilers and platforms.
+This is not surprising as the research on auto-vectorization and codegen is still ongoing.
+The SSE2 version seems to be much more stable across compilers and platforms.

+* Know your instruction set.

+The author struggled quite a bit with the SSE2 instruction set and initially failed to produce a vectorized version that was faster than the scalar one.
+This was due to unsufficien knowledge of the instruction set.
+In the end learning all the intrinsics and their performance characteristics is what enables a developer to find a good solution.

+* Alignment matters.

+Besides the reference C implementations, the author initially produced optimized (but still C-based) versions of DJBX33A and X4DJBX33A.
+A major optimization was to hash the input with a simple implementation until an alignment boundary of 16 bytes in the input memory block was reached.
+Then the compiler gets a hint to assume that the pointer is aligned to a 16 byte boundary.
+After the hint, an inner loop which hashes 16 byte chunks and an outer loop which iterates the inner loop is run.
+This keeps the alignment assumption.
+This assumption allows the compiler to use opcodes that rely on alignment and possibly enables auto-vectorization.

+* SSE2 is everywhere.

+If you are on a 64bit X86 processor, you are guaranteed to have SSE2.
+On 32bit X86, every processor sold in the last 10 years has SSE2.
+From an economic point of view you can probably ignore non-SSE2 x86 CPUs or just provide one C implementation.